 How does CA salary progression look in an audit career?

-It starts moderate at fresher level and grows steadily, reaching very high levels at partner stage.
+It starts moderately at a fresher level and grows steadily, reaching very high levels at the partner stage.

-What is the difference between a corporate CA and audit partner career?
+What is the difference between a corporate CA and an audit partner career?

 Corporate roles focus on internal finance, while audit partner roles are client-facing and practice-based.